brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

-- Emmanuel Chemla, Isabelle Dautriche, Brian Buccola, and Joel Fagot.
-2019.
-  [Constraints on the lexicons of human languages have cognitive roots present in baboons (*Papio papio*)][baboons-lb].
-  Accepted in *Proceedings of the National Academy of Sciences*.
 - Brian Buccola and Andreas Haida.
 Forthcoming.
   [Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-lb].
   *Journal of Semantics*.
   (For the 2017 version that treats modified numerals, click [here][oblig-irrel-modnum-lb].)
+- Emmanuel Chemla, Isabelle Dautriche, Brian Buccola, and Joël Fagot.
+2019.
+  [Constraints on the lexicons of human languages have cognitive roots present in baboons (*Papio papio*)][baboons-doi].
+  *Proceedings of the National Academy of Sciences*.
+  ([preprint][baboons-lb])
 - Emmanuel Chemla, Brian Buccola, and Isabelle Dautriche.
 2019.
   [Connecting content and logical words][connecting-doi].
   *Journal of Semantics*.